 We'll forgive you if you can't pronounce or spell the name Black Krrsantan just yet.
 And we'll even help you with that.

 Black Krrsantan - 'BK' or 'Black K' for short in Star Wars canon - is a black-haired Wookiee that is striking - in his presence, and for just how different he is from the most famous Wookiee, Chewbacca.
-Black Krrsantan became known to the world at large in the second episode of The Book of Boba Fett and continues to make his presence felt in January 12's third episode.
+Black Krrsantan became known to the world at large in the second episode of The Book of Boba Fett, and has grown to become part of the streaming series' larger ensemble cast.

 But who is he?
 Where did he come from?
 You might be uneasy asking those questions to him yourself if you were to meet up in a dark alley, so that's why we're stepping in to help.